cs-education/ClassCapture_HTTPServer/README.md

 		- The semester, which can either be in ['spring', 'summer', 'fall']

 ### Section
 Look at `api/models/Section.js` for a concrete, up to date representation of this model.
-A Section contains basic metadqta for a Section that is part of a course.
+A Section contains basic metadata for a Section that is part of a course.

 - Attributes
 	- `startTime`
 		- Starting time for the section.
 The date for this value is scaled back to epoch *(Jan 1st, 1970)*, however, the time of the value is preserved.
-For example: 1 PM on November 5th, 2015 is scaled back to 1 PM on January 1st, 1990.
+For example: 1 PM on November 5th, 2015 is scaled back to 1 PM on January 1st, 1970.
 		- Type: `Datetime`
 		- Required
 	- `endTime`